Boston Library Consortium

 What is the Boston Library Consortium?

 The Boston Library Consortium (BLC) is a group of 18 academic and research libraries located in Massachusetts, Connecticut, Rhode Island, and New Hampshire.
-Current member institutions can be found at the Boston Library Consortium Members page.
+Current member institutions can be found at the Boston Library Consortium website.

 Who can use the consortium?